The number of maximal unrefinable partitions: Construction of maximal unrefinable partitions

 \section{Construction of maximal unrefinable partitions}

 From now on, let us assume $n \geq 11$.
 In this section we show that the bound for the largest part in an unrefinable partition for a non-triangular number depends on the parity of the distance from the index of the successive triangular number.
-To do this, we start from a privileged partition.
+To do this, we start from the convenient partition of Definition~\ref{def:unref}.
 For each non-triangular integer $N > 3$, indeed, there exists an unrefinable partition of $N$ determined by the successive triangular number $T_n$ and by the distance $d$ of $N$ from it: \begin{definition} Let $n \in \mathbb N$ and $1\leq d \leq n-1 $.
 We denote by $\pi_{n,d}$ the unrefinable partition of $T_{n,d}$ defined by